 When configured with the AV-HSI, ARINC 429 may be used to control a BendixKing xCruze / AeroCruze 100 / TruTrak Vizion (385 and PMA) or a Trio Pro Pilot autopilot.
-Heading, OBS, Set Altitude, and Autopilot Mode are selected on the AV-30-C and sent to the autopilot via the AV-HSI.
+Heading, OBS, Set Altitude, and Autopilot Mode are selected on the AV-30-E and sent to the autopilot via the AV-HSI.
 The controls are available in both AI and DG modes.

-With the optional AV-APA installed and configured, the AV-30-C can be used to control S-TEC 20/30/40/50/55/60-2 autopilots.
-Heading modes are selected on the AV-30-C in both AI and DG modes and sent to the autopilot through the AV-APA.
-Autopilots connected through the AV-APA analog interface do not support the Set Altitude mode.
+With the optional AV-APA installed and configured, the AV-30-E can be used to control S-TEC 20/30/40/50/55/60-2 autopilots.
+Heading modes are selected on the AV-30-E in both AI and DG modes and sent to the autopilot through the AV-APA.
+Autopilots connected through the AV-APA analog interface do not support Set Altitude and Set Vertical Speed modes.

-12.1 Autopilot Modes
+12.1.
+Autopilot Modes

-There are six autopilot direction modes as shown in Table 9.
+There are five autopilot direction modes as shown in Table 12.
 The PUSH-SET menu sequence will guide the pilot through all required inputs.
 The PUSH-SET sequence includes SET BARO, HDG BUG, SET ALT, AUTOPILOT, and DG ADJ.